mozilla/nunjucks/docs/api.md

 Renders the template named **name** with the **context** hash.
-If **callback** is provided, it will be called when done with any possible error as the first argument and the result as the second.
+If **callback** is provided, it will be called when done with any possible error as the first argument (or `null` if there were no errors) and the result as the second (or `null` if there were errors).
 Otherwise, the result is returned from `render` and errors are thrown.
 See [asynchronous support](#asynchronous-support) for more info.

 See the warning about **not allowing [users to define their own templates](#user-defined-templates-warning).**